Daily Revision Advances Further Thinking (DRAFT)

-DRAFT (Daily Revision Advances Further Thinking) is a program built for students who have historically been underrepresented in higher education.
-As one part of a larger university-wide effort to make Southwestern feel more like home for first-generation college students, lower income students, or racial and ethnic minorities, DRAFT was launched in 2017.
-Our program uses writing and various forms of embodied and contemplative practices to generate support, solidarity, and community building for a select group of students in each incoming class.
+DRAFT is a free program that uses self-expressive writing & other contemplative practices to generate support, solidarity, & community building for students who have historically been underrepresented in higher education.
+DRAFT was launched in 2017 as one part of a larger university-wide effort to make Southwestern feel more like home for first-generation college students, lower income students, or racial and ethnic minorities.

 “I learned that people of all different backgrounds with totally different stories and beliefs can come together and become a FORCE!
 We shared with one another and listened to one another intently for the last few days.
 I feel like we have all been vulnerable and open to each other’s ideas and provided a unique perspective every single discussion.
 I think it is important to remember that an open mind can lead to beautiful lessons.”

 For Additional Information about DRAFT, visit these pages:

 The DRAFT Student Experience